-RKFHS will continue to provide alternative educational settings and services to reduce chronic absenteeism, suspensions, and expulsions of English learners and socioeconomically disadvantaged pupils.
+RFKHS will continue to provide alternative educational settings and services to reduce chronic absenteeism, suspensions, and expulsions of English learners and economically disadvantaged pupils.

 - a.
-Maintain the district Opportunity Program teacher as an alternative educational setting to improve graduation rates of English Learners. - b.
-Maintain an academic intervention teacher to provide behavioral improvement instruction and reduce suspension and expulsion rates for English learners and socioeconomically disadvantaged pupils.
+Maintain the district Opportunity Program teacher as an alternative educational setting. - b.
+Maintain an academic intervention teacher to provide behavioral improvement instruction.